 Developing countries should formulate strategic plans for STI with clear, specific and measurable goals to seize the opportunities brought by technological advancement.
-The planning should reflect country's strengths and weaknesses in science, technology and innovation and highlight the connections (and missing links) between the national needs and objectives and the international STI agenda.
+The planning should reflect country's strengths and weaknesses in STI and highlight the connections (and missing links) between the national needs and objectives and the international STI agenda.

-The international community should support the inclusion of developing countries in the international research networks both financially and providing assistance on how to participate and benefit from specific international settings.
-Regional mechanisms should put more efforts into mediating between national STI needs and challenges and opportunities at the global level.
+The international community should support the inclusion of developing countries in the international research networks both financially and by providing assistance on how to participate in and benefit from specific international settings.
+Regional mechanisms should put more effort into mediating between national STI needs and challenges and opportunities at the global level.

-The CSTD, and the UN system, should work to improve coordination among different international bodies and experiences, as well as support the consolidation of STI agendas to address the needs and issues common to different countries.
-It is important for the international community to build consensus on a shared vision and objectives to guide global STI development.
+The CSTD and the UN system should support coordination among different international bodies active in STI (e.g., OECD, UNESCO, CERN) and facilitate the sharing of respective agendas and initiatives to address the issues common to different countries.
+It is important for the international community to put together the comparative advantages (e.g., technology versus resources) of developed and developing countries on an equitable basis and build consensus on a shared vision and objectives to guide global STI development.